pgRouting/osm2pgrouting4qgis/README.md

 A front-end GUI for easy use of [osm2pgrouting](https://github.com/pgRouting/osm2pgrouting) from inside of [QGIS](https://qgis.org/en/site/).
-All of the parameters to control its behaviour are available in a simple & intuitive menu with no need for when you don't feel like mucking about in the command line, as well as a few extra features for streamlining the process of generating pgRouting-compatible networks directly from OSM with nothing more than a few clicks.
+All of the parameters to control its behaviour are available in a simple & intuitive menu for when you don't feel like mucking about in the command line, as well as a few extra features for streamlining the process of generating pgRouting-compatible networks directly from OSM with nothing more than a few clicks.